cmaloney/dcos-docs/_pages/overview/concepts.md

 A Mesos agent node runs a discrete Mesos task on behalf of a framework.
 It is a agent instance registered with the Mesos master.
 The synonym of agent node is worker or slave node.
 See also [private](#private) and [public](#public) agent nodes.

 ### Cloud template
-The <a href="/tag/community/">DC/OS Community Edition (CE) cloud templates</a> are optimized to run Mesosphere DCOS.
+The <a href="/tag/community/">DC/OS Community Edition (CE) cloud templates</a> are optimized to run Mesosphere DC/OS.
 The templates are a JSON-formatted text files that describe the resources and properties.

 ### Containerizer
 The <a href="http://mesos.apache.org/documentation/latest/containerizer/">MesosContainerizer</a> provides lightweight containerization and resource isolation of executors using Linux-specific functionality such as cgroups and namespaces.